 Vetters & Hangers: Visit all of the taped checkpoint sites closer to the event to verify correct positioning and fairness of the control location.
 Hang the checkpoint markers and Navlight punches.
 Liaise with Course Setters and resolve any disagreements on control location or fairness.

-Admin Volunteers: Monitor the online entries, manage registration on the event day, provide entry monies to treasurer for banking and send results and reports to QRA Committee.
+Admin Volunteers: Monitor the online entries, manage registration on the event day, record team changes and send results and reports to QRA Committee.
 Help with gear unpacking, setting up and packing up.

 Map Creator: Order the digital data for the course area (if required) and create the course map using OCad or similar software.